jmazzi/crypt_keeper/README.md

 ## Requirements

-CryptKeeper has been tested against ActiveRecord 3.1, 3.2, 4.0 using ruby 1.9.3 and 2.0.0
+CryptKeeper has been tested against ActiveRecord 3.1, 3.2, 4.0, 4.1 using ruby
+1.9.3, 2.0.0 and 2.1.1

 ActiveRecord 4.0 is supported starting with v0.11.0.
+ActiveRecord 4.1 is supported starting with v0.16.0. (unreleased, use master branch)

 ## Installation